 Keep a Journal Keeping a journal can help you reduce anxiety much in the same way that cognitive behavioral therapy can it allows you to look into your own mind, at your own thoughts, and examine them.
 What beliefs of yours seem to be holding you back?
 After examining your writing for negative beliefs and thoughts about yourself and others, consciously replace those with positive beliefs and thoughts and concentrate on them instead the next time you are in a social situation.

 Overcome the Fears Social anxiety often has specific fears associated with it, such as a fear of embarrassing yourself.
 Challenge each of these fears one at a time.
 For example, stand in a public place and hand out candy to strangers, or wear a clown suit and sit on a park bench with a friend to help you feel better.
 This will help you get used to the emotions you're afraid of and make it easier to relax when faced with these fears in the future.

-While there are any routes you can take in treating your anxiety, it is always a good idea to talk to someone such as a doctor, counselor, or therapist who can help you to determine the severity of and reasons behind your condition, as well as further advising you as to the safety of different medications and activities.
-From there, you can design the most efficient treatment plan to suit your personal needs.
+While there are many routes you can take in treating your anxiety, it is always a good idea to talk to someone such as a doctor, counselor, or therapist who can help you to determine the severity of and reasons behind your condition.
+These individuals can also advise you on the safety of different medications and activities for your health and lifestyle.
+From there, you can design the most effective treatment plan to suit your personal needs.

 One of the most effective treatments can be found by taking my free 7-minute anxiety test.
 This test looks at your information to find the best treatment and then recommends an at-home remedy that is certain to meet your needs.